-An interface between the OS and the platform firmware, which is required on IA-64 platforms.
+An interface between the OS and the platform firmware.
 The interface is in the form of data tables that contain platform related information, and boot and run-time service calls that are available to the OS and loader.
 Together, these provide a standard environment for booting an OS.